Table of Contents

 Player supports the classic NDI, NDI|HX and restreaming via RTMP.

-- NDI playback support (audio optional) and saving it as an autostart option after boot.
+• NDI playback + autostart option after boot.

-- NDI streaming support (audio optional) and saving it as an autostart option after boot:
+• NDI streaming + autostart option after boot:

-- File export for saving the NDI streams or other sources.
+• File export for saving the NDI streams or other sources as H264 media files.

 Check the changelog for detailed description.